kilianmandon/alphafold-decoded/README.md

 ## Folder Structure

-* **current_implementation:** Contains the initial work-in-progress code base for the AlphaFold implementation.
-* **tutorials:** Will house Jupyter Notebooks or Python files containing interactive exercises designed to guide users through implementing AlphaFold components.
+* **tutorials:** Will house Jupyter Notebooks and Python files containing interactive exercises designed to guide users through implementing AlphaFold components.
 These exercises will be populated by reformatting and adapting content from the `current_implementation` folder.
 * **solutions:** Provides solutions to the coding exercises.

 ## Setup Instructions